oopfan/u235-astro-library/projects/u235-astro/README.md

 similar to what unfolds on the ground."

 ## Release Notes

+### Version 1.1.0
+* New *u235-astro-moon-phase* component.
+Add it to your markup with no arguments to display a 100px x 100px image of the Moon shown with the current phase.
+Every minute the image will update as the Moon and Sun change astronomical position.
+Optionally, you can specify four arguments.
+Please refer to the component's description for argument details.

 ### Version 1.0.1
 * Bug fix: The transform between J2000 ecliptic and equatorial coordinates used an incorrect value for the obliquity of the ecliptic.